 TransUnion may make changes to your credit report based solely on the documents and information you provide with your dispute.
-In some cases we will investigate your dispute by reviewing an electronic version of the public record, made available by the public record source or by contacting the public record source itself.
-Otherwise, upon receipt of your dispute, TransUnion requests our third party vendor to provide current information about the public record from the original court source.
-We then update our records based on the source or vendor’s response—or our direct review of the electronic record—and provide you with the results of the reinvestigation.
+Otherwise, we will investigate your dispute by reviewing an electronic version of the public record made available by the public record source or by contacting the public record source itself.
+We then update our records based on our direct review of the electronic record—and provide you with the results of the investigation.

 Once you submit your dispute to TransUnion, you will need to allow up to 30 to 45 days for the investigation of your dispute to be completed.
 If you file a dispute online, you’ll be notified when you can view a credit report online that includes the results of our investigation.
 If you call or mail in your dispute, a summary reflecting the results of the investigation will be sent to you by first-class U.S. mail.
 Please allow five to seven business days (seven to ten business days for Puerto Rico residents) from the time we complete our investigation for mail delivery.